EvilReFlex/ERF_LevelBuddyBlender/README.md

 # Level Buddy for Blender 3.0+

-**Level Buddy** is a Blender add-on originally written by Matt Lucas ported hickVieira to Blender 3.0 and edited by EvilReFlex
+**Level Buddy** is a Blender add-on originally written by Matt Lucas ported hickVieira to Blender 3.0 and reworked for Blender 4.0+ by EvilReFlex

 [old version available on itch.io](https://matt-lucas.itch.io/level-buddy).